Aviation Survival Technician

 Aviation Survival Technician (AST) is a rating or job specialty in the United States Coast Guard.
 Rescue swimmer is the collateral duty or aircrew position of the AST.
-They are trained at the U.S. Coast Guard's enlisted Aviation Survival Technician/Rescue Swimmer school at Coast Guard Aviation Technical Training Center, Coast Guard Air Station Elizabeth City in Elizabeth City, North Carolina.
+They are trained at the U.S. Coast Guard's enlisted Aviation Survival Technician/Rescue Swimmer school at United States Coast Guard Training Center Petaluma in Petaluma, California while Coast Guard Aviation Technical Training Center, Coast Guard Air Station Elizabeth City in Elizabeth City, North Carolina is renovated.

 History

 The rating began in 1968 when the U.S. Coast Guard combined Parachute Rigger (PR) and Aviation Ordnanceman (AO) to create the Aviation Survivalman (ASM) Rating.
 In 1983, the disaster of the spawned a Congressional Inquiry that found the USCG was the only military service unable to deploy a member from an aircraft for search, rescue and recovery, and initiated a legal requirement for the armed force to do so.
 After much internal debate, the collateral duty of "Helicopter Rescue Swimmer" was issued to the ASM rating.

 By June 1985, the Commandant formally announced that the ASM rating would be permanently redefined to include rescue swimmer and emergency medical technician (EMT) duties.
 To ensure fairness during the transition, chief petty officers and above were exempt from these new requirements.
 For all other ASMs, a generous transition period of over five years was provided.
 By July 1, 1990, these individuals were required to either qualify as rescue swimmers, transfer to a different rate, or face discharge.

 Implementation plans for the rescue swimmer program were phased in over five years, with the goal of assigning a trained rescue swimmer to each duty section.
 This expansion included additional personnel billets to accommodate on-the-job training and recurring qualification requirements.
 Despite initial resistance, the Aviation Survival Technician (AST)—evolving from the ASM rating—has become an integral and enduring component of Coast Guard rotary-wing operations.